Memory Visualizer

 - Fill up the pop-up.

-- After making connections,click fetch folder list.
+- After establishing the connection, click fetch folder list.

 - Folders are fetched, but the data aren't transferred.
 Click recycle button next to your folder name.
 That will fetch data inside the folder.